czak/aoc/README.md

 ## 2020

 I did not play in 2020 on schedule, but completed the tasks a year later in preparation for 2021.
+Ruby only.

 ## 2021